-As the newest member of The Shopping Mama team, there are a few things you should know about me:
+But, as the newest member of The Shopping Mama team, there are a few things you should know about me first.

 - I LOVE supplies.
 As a classroom teacher, I love school supplies.
 As a mom and homemaker, I love craft supplies.

 - I’m a big fan of the 3Rs (reduce, reuse, recycle).

 Sometimes those two loves contradict one another.
 There is something almost intoxicating about getting new supplies and organizing them by size, color or use, but that begs the question, “What happens to the old supplies?”
 I face this dilemma much more often with craft supplies than I ever did with school supplies.
 I also get incredibly frustrated when I purchase supplies for a craft and, once that single craft is completed, I have lots of leftover materials to store.
 So, I’ve challenged myself to get a year’s worth of crafts using the same basic supplies (with very minor additions and subtractions along the way).
 I’d love for you to join me in the challenge.

 Craft Challenge Supplies

 The supplies I chose for the year’s challenge include a variety of papers, a self-healing cutting mat, craft knife, circle cutter(s), multicolor cards with envelopes, ruler, markers, “googly” eyes and puffy balls.
 I’ll use most of these supplies over and over, though some crafts may call for additional items and some may only use a few.